 Bake until the meatballs are firm to the touch and cooked through, about 15 minutes.

-Or, cook on top of stove for 3-4 minutes each side or until firm.
+Cook on top of stove and grill for 3-4 minutes each side or until firm.

 Serve the meatballs with the avocado sauce.